openSUSE/news-o-o/_posts/2011-05-14-opensuse-weekly-news-issue-175-is-out.markdown

 The signals can arrive at any time and software can choose what to do when it arrives: it can decide to ignore it or may decide to execute a signal handler and continue with what he did. (...)

-
+â€

 ### For Developers and Programmers

+â€œ

         [Python4Kids/Brendan Scott: New Tutorial - Baby Steps With Our Text Editor](http://python4kids.wordpress.com/2011/05/02/baby-steps-with-our-text-editor/)

-In this tutorial we™re going to start using the power of the text editor that I™ve been
+In this tutorial weâ€™re going to start using the power of the text editor that Iâ€™ve been
         badgering you about over the last few tutorials.
 We are going to go back to the earlier tutorials and resurrect some of the code there.